Obama picks envoy to Havana as Cubans await change

 "People who live in the United States are lucky," he said in Spanish.
 "They can work very hard, save their money, buy a plane ticket and leave.
 We work hard, save our money -- but we can't afford to buy a plane ticket and leave."

-He also said he also respects Obama as the leader of the United States, saying he's the leader they wish they had.
+He also said he respects Obama as the leader of the United States, saying he's the leader they wish they had.

 Obama will soon be leaving office, though, which could mean an uncertain future for the budding US-Cuban relationship